Vacuum-defect wormholes and a mirror world: Introduction

 \section{Introduction}

-Traversable wormholes appear to require some form of exotic input: exotic matter~\cite{Ellis1973,Bronnikov1973,MorrisThorne1988,Visser1996} or, as recently pointed out, an exotic spacetime metric~\cite{Klinkhamer2023}.
+Traversable wormholes appear to require some form of exotic input: exotic matter~\cite{Ellis1973,Bronnikov1973,MorrisThorne1988,Visser1996, Rubakov2014,GaoJafferisWall2017,Kundu2022} or, as recently pointed out, an exotic spacetime metric~\cite{Klinkhamer2023}.
 Specifically, the new solution is characterized by possessing a particular type of degenerate metric (having a 3-dimensional hypersurface with vanishing determinant) and does not require the presence of exotic matter.
 Physically, the degenerate hypersurface corresponds to a ``spacetime defect,'' as discussed in previous papers~\cite{Klinkhamer2014, KlinkhamerSorba2014,Klinkhamer2018}.
+(The origin of such a nonsmooth structure may be with the emergence of spacetime itself, as a kind of crystallization of ``spacetime atoms.''
+An exploratory calculation relies on the IIB-matrix-model formulation~\cite{IKKT-1997,Aoki-etal-review-1999} of nonperturbative superstring theory, where the emerging classical spacetime is encoded in the so-called master field~\cite{Klinkhamer2021-master,Klinkhamer2021-regBB, Klinkhamer2022-corfu}.)

 An explicit example of this new type of wormhole solution is given by the vacuum-defect-wormhole solution, which does not rely on any form of matter, exotic or not.
 This vacuum-defect wormhole provides, in fact, a \emph{smooth} solution of the first-order equations of general relativity~\cite{Horowitz1991} and a brief summary of this mathematical result will be given later on.

-This last vacuum solution corresponds to a single wormhole and the present paper discusses the generalization to multiple-wormhole solutions.
+This last vacuum solution corresponds to a single wormhole and the present paper discusses the generalization to multiple-vacuum-wormhole solutions.
 That construction is straightforward but the interpretation is not.